Car Speakers

 Coaxial

-On one end, component speakers offer better sound performance while coaxial speakers can be installed with little or no stress coupled with being cheaper.
+Component speakers offer better sound performance on one end, while coaxial speakers can be installed with little or no stress and are cheaper.

-If you have no intention of breaking the bank by buying a speaker and worrying about paying for installation then you should stay away from component speakers and go for coaxial instead.
+Suppose you have no intention of breaking the bank by buying a speaker and worrying about paying for installation.
+In that case, you should avoid component speakers and go for coaxial instead.

-But if you do not mind spending that extra buck and do not mind the installation process then you can go for the component speakers.
+But if you do not mind spending that extra buck and do not mind the installation process, you can go for the component speakers.

 Can You Mix Coaxial And Component Speakers?

 Finally, it is time to answer the question that has brought us here.
-If you had the intention of mixing your component and coaxial speakers before reading this piece, I’m sure you want to do that more now that you have seen the best of both worlds.
+If you intended to mix your component and coaxial speakers before reading this piece, I’m sure you want to do that more now that you have seen the best of both worlds.